-Disclosure: This post is sponsored by Cutting Edge Stencils.
-Cutting Edge Stencils provided the Paint-A-Pillow kit featured in this post.
-All opinions, images and love of fall pillows are 100% mine.
+Disclosure: Cutting Edge Stencils provided the Paint-A-Pillow kit featured in this post.
+All opinions, images and love of DIY fall pillows are 100% mine.

 I was excited to be offered a chance to try out a Paint-A-Pillow set from Cutting Edge Stencils.
 I’d heard good things about their stencils, and the pillow kit didn’t disappoint.

 I love this pillow and already want to make a million more for every room in the house.

 A group of 15 bloggers tested out the Paint-A-Pillow sets.
 We all picked a fall or Halloween stencil to share.
 You can see their pillow projects below – and enter to win a gift card to use for a pillow kit or stencil of your own!